KilledByAPixel/OS13k/README.md

 ### System Calls
 - The OS13k object is set in your program after load, if you need it on load use parent.OS13k
-- zzfx also available after your program loads and can be called directly
+- zzfx also becomes available after your program loads and can be called directly
 - OS13k.CreateShader(canvas, shaderCode) - Create a shadertoy compatible webgl shader
 - OS13k.RenderShader(canvas, shaderProgram, time=0, frame=0) - Render a shader
 - OS13k.KeyDirection(key) - Get {x, y} position from a key code for WASD and arrow keys